$\mathbb{Q}$-curves and the Lebesgue-Nagell equation: Irreducibility and Level-Lowering

 \section{Irreducibility and Level-Lowering}

 We would like to apply certain level-lowering results to $E$ in order to relate $E$ to a newform of a particular level and character.
 We must first prove irreducibility of $\overline{\rho}_{E,n}$, the mod $n$ Galois representation of $E$.
+We highlight the fact that we will use the rational Frey--Hellegouarch curve $G$ to help us prove the irreducibility of $\overline{\rho}_{E,n}$.

 \begin{proposition} Let $q \in \{17,41,89,97 \}$.
 The representation $\overline{\rho}_{E,n}$ is irreducible for $n \geq 11$. \end{proposition}